Joe's tips and top picks for visitors (not ranked, just numbered for organizational purposes)-

 4- Keep your distance from turtles and monk seals.
 Really, we don't want them to stop coming around and you could get a fine

 1- Visiting the lava.
 (As of May 08) all roads are needed for emergencies and it's disrespectful to the families that have been impacted.

 2- Going to Green Sands.
+Green sands is "Kapu" and there has been too much land erosion from tourists.
+There are few places that we would consider not cool to the locals, and this is one of those places(and not an allowed "maintained trail").
 In my opinion, just not worth spending a whole day doing.
 I just personally don't see the effort to reward balance here.
 If you do feel strongly about going, pay a local when you get there to take you out to the beach

 3- Waipio Valley- Let's respect the locals.
 It's so busy these days that locals can't get to work, home, shopping, etc. Please visit Pololu Valley instead.
 Just as pretty with black sand beaches and waterfalls and a nice 15-20 short and beautiful hike.

 4- Jumping off cliffs, especially with the winter swells

 5- Taking the entire soft top off of the Jeep.
 It's a huge pain to put back together, especially when you hit rain (and you will)

 Activities- (please see the "book Activities" link on the page to get locked int)